RomeoCavazza/no-low-code/tiktok/README.md

 ---

-## Aperçu
+## Overview

-Workflow n8n pour veille TikTok : extraction de vidéos par mots-clés ou comptes, récupération des transcripts VTT, et stockage enrichi dans Airtable.
+n8n workflow for TikTok monitoring: extract videos by keywords or accounts, fetch VTT transcripts, and store enriched data in Airtable.

 ### Technical Core